 Blue light is a fundamental and biologically necessary portion of the light spectrum, the specific type of light that innervates our circadian rhythm and the resulting cascade of biological processes that keeps our bodies running in good health.

 So, while "artificial" blue light from screens and other electronics isn't the greatest idea (especially at night), blue light is present naturally in sunlight during the morning and daytime hours.
-It's a necessary ingredient in maintaining good health.
+It's a necessary ingredient for a recipe of good health.

-Blue light is necessary, just not at night, and it probably is not the best idea to get it from an LED source: it's stimulating and prevents our bodies from winding down for a night of deep and restorative rest.
+Blue light is necessary, just not at night: it's stimulating and prevents our bodies from winding down for a night of deep and restorative rest.

 What are the best light light bulbs for health?